mysticatea/eslint-plugin-eslint-comments/docs/rules/no-duplicate-disable.md

-# disallows duplicate `eslint-disable` comments (eslint-comments/no-duplicate-disable)
+# disallow duplicate `eslint-disable` comments (eslint-comments/no-duplicate-disable)

 - 🌟 The `"extends": "plugin:eslint-comments/recommended"` property in a configuration file enables this rule.